George Dzundza

-George Dzundza (/ˈzʊndzə/ ZUUND-zə; born July 19, 1945) is a retired American actor.
+George Dzundza (/ˈzʊndzə/ ZUUND-zə; born July 19, 1945) is an American retired actor.
 He is known for his varied work in film and on television, including The Deer Hunter (1978), Skokie (1981), No Way Out (1987), The Beast (1988), Impulse (1990), White Hunter Black Heart (1990), The Butcher's Wife (1991), Basic Instinct (1992), Crimson Tide (1995), Dangerous Minds (1995), and City by the Sea (2002).

 Dzundza's television roles include Sergeant Max Greevey on the first season of Law & Order (1990–91), Tom Grzelack on Hack (2002–03), Harold O'Malley on Grey's Anatomy (2005–2007), and the voices of Arnold Wesker/The Ventriloquist and Perry White in the DC Animated Universe.
 He also starred on the short-lived sitcom Open All Night (1981).
 Along with the ensemble cast, Dzundza won the Volpi Cup for Best Actor for his performance in the Robert Altman film Streamers (1983).
-Dzundza also appeared on one episode of Andy Griffith's Matlock series (Season 8, Episode 18) where he played a formidable D.A, Brennan.
+Dzundza also appeared on one episode of Matlock.

 Early life and education

-Dzundza was born in Rosenheim, Germany, to Ukrainian father Roman Dzundza and Polish mother Maria Humenecka, who respectively originated from Kalush and Lviv in what is now Ukraine.
-After the Nazis forced his parents into factory labor, Dzundza spent his early years living in displaced persons camps with them.
+Dzundza was born in Rosenheim, Germany, shortly after the end of World War II, to Ukrainian father Roman Dzundza and Polish mother Maria Humenecka.
+His father was from Kalush and mother from Lviv, both in what is now Ukraine.
+Each had been conscripted into forced labor by the Nazi regime.
+Dzundza spent his early years living in displaced persons camps with them.

-Dzundza's family moved to Amsterdam in 1949, then moved to the US in 1956, eventually settling on the Lower East Side of Manhattan in New York City.
+Dzundza's family moved to Amsterdam in 1949, then to the US in 1956, eventually settling on the Lower East Side of Manhattan in New York City.
 He became a naturalized US citizen.
-He attended Xavier High School and St. Johns University, and studied under Stella Adler and Harold Clurman.
+He attended Xavier High School and St. Johns University, and studied theatre under Stella Adler and Harold Clurman.